37 Correlation

 • \(H_0\): \(\rho = 0\).

 The parameter is \(\rho\), the population correlation coefficient.
-This hypothesis is the 'no relationship' position, which proposes that the population correlation coefficient is zero, and the sample correlation coefficient is not zero due to sampling variation.
+This null hypothesis is the 'no relationship' position, which proposes that the population correlation coefficient is zero, and the sample correlation coefficient is not zero due to sampling variation.
 The alternative hypothesis is:

 • \(H_1\): \(\rho < 0\) (one-tailed test, based on the RQ).

-The output (Fig. 38.2) contains the relevant \(P\)-value.
+The output (Fig. 37.2) contains the relevant \(P\)-value for the \(t\)-test.
 The two-tailed \(P\)-value for the test is less than \(0.001\), so the one-tailed \(P\) value will be less than \(0.001/2 = 0.0005\).
 Very strong evidence exists to support \(H_1\) (that the correlation in the population is less than zero).
 We write:

 The sample presents very strong evidence (one-tailed \(P < 0.0005\)) that the molar weight decreases as the age of the male red deer increases (\(r = -0.584\); \(n = 78\)) in the population.

-Notice the three features of writing conclusions again: An answer to the RQ; evidence to support the conclusion ('one-tailed \(P < 0.0005\)'; here no test statistic is given in the output); and some sample summary information ('\(r = -0.584\); \(n = 78\)').
+Notice the three features of writing conclusions again: An answer to the RQ; evidence to support the conclusion ('one-tailed \(P < 0.0005\)'; here no value for the test statistic is given in the output); and some sample summary information ('\(r = -0.584\); \(n = 78\)').

-jamovi output for the red-deer data
+Software output for the red-deer data.

 The evidence suggests that the correlation coefficient is not zero (in the population).
 However, a non-zero correlation doesn't necessarily mean a strong correlation exists.
 The correlation may be weak in the population (as estimated by the value of \(r\)), but evidence exists that the correlation is not zero in the population.